• Skip to primary navigation

 What to do:

-• Mix all the ingredients (except the cornflour) in a small saucepan and bring to the boil.
+• Mix all the ingredients (except the cornflour) in a small saucepan and bring to a boil.

 • Reduce the heat to a simmer and drizzle in the cornflour mixture, stirring continuously, until the sauce reaches a thick pourable consistency.
 You may not need all the cornflour mixture.